 Our adversaries will always look where we are not looking.
-That's just the nature of warfare even cyberattacks.
+That's just the nature of warfare- and is true in cyberattacks.
 With state-sponsored, highlysophisticated threats discussed on the nightly news, it's only a matter of time before these methods become commonplace.